Bee Cards

 No Image

-Small, fluffy bee with three yellow stripes.
+Small, fluffy bee with three yellow bands and white tail.

 QUEEN